JustS-js/debugStickSurvival/README.md

-# Fabric Example Mod
+# Survival Debug Stick - Mod for FabricMC

-## Setup
+## Use

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+This mod is server-side so feel free to use it on "vanill-ish" servers.
+No need to install it on client.

+For more info check [wiki](https://github.com/JustS-js/debugStickSurvival/wiki)

 ## License

-This template is available under the CC0 license.
+This piece of software is under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.